Breakout sessions, Part 1

 Workshop led by John Leek (Sound&Vision, the Netherlands)

 This interactive workshop is based on the outputs of the European Y-nex project which is all about helping young people find a voice through mobile journalism or MoJo.
 During the workshop we will explain the different types of training approaches you can take and suggest ways in which you might design your own MoJo courses.
 We will demonstrate the different materials and resources built up for you and others to use in your training and take you through a typical practical assignment that you might like to include.
 By the end of our workshop we hope you will be in a good position to initiate your own MoJo courses.

-Led by Igor Kanižaj & Tena Perisin (University of Zagreb, Faculty of Political Science, Croatia) and Sally Reynolds, Media & Learning Association
+Led by Igor Kanižaj & Tena Perisin (University of Zagreb, Faculty of Political Science, Croatia) and Sally Reynolds (Media & Learning Association, Belgium)

 New Media and Technology – Driving and Enhancing Social Change

 Venue: Kino Meeting Point